cipherstash-archive/activestash/README.md

 ## Assess

-ActiveStash Assess is a tool to identify where sensitive data lives in your database, and tracking your progress on encrypting it.
+ActiveStash Assess is a tool to identify where sensitive data lives in your database, and track your progress on encrypting it.

 ActiveStash Assess comes in two parts: